 Getting Started with Minerva modules - Staff Guide

-All Minerva modules are created in the Ultra Course View.
-This guide provides an overview of Ultra Course View, highlighting workflows and the look and feel of module areas.
+This guide provides an overview of Minerva modules, highlighting workflows and the look and feel of module areas.
 Let's take a look at the essentials.
+For detailed instructions on structuring your module and using the institutional template, please see the Module Template and Top Tips guide.

 1 - Module Content